 He didn’t talk about it, we didn’t ask too many questions.
 We were, to my knowledge, a kind of news item in the news reels that used to be in theaters in-between shows.
 And so my dentist from when we lived in the Bay Area, Dr. Fuji, said, “I want you to see these films I have on internment.”
 And he’s showing us these films and it’s our family going to Cleveland, released from camp going out into the private sector.
 And so my dad got a job.
 I think he worked in a government job in the beginning and then he started to work in the auto business.
 I don’t know too many specifics but that’s how we ended up in Cleveland.

-Have you shown that video to the museums or archival places have it?
+Have you shown that video to museums or do any archives places have it?

 What does the band play specifically?

 Mainly swing, Glen Miller type stuff.
-Then I was asked to direct this youth band in Portland and it was called the Minidoka Swing Band.
 We went up to Minidoka, presented the band, that’s part of it.
 Then the band kept on going after this pilgrimage because we wanted to bring young people up to Minidoka to show them what that was, you know, Japanese, Asian youth.
 So then it kept going and we as a band became more of an adult band and kept performing under the Minidoka Swing Band title.

 Another person in the band, Nola, sang “Embraceable You” which is a song representing a lack of intimacy in the camp, no privacy.
 And she experienced that.
 Later on she did “Tuxedo Junction,” which is the train leaving the internment camps and going home.
 So we used musical themes to present this program about internment and that’s how the video was used.
 And we went to Japan and played.